Cops and Robber -- When Capturing is not Surrounding: When Capturing is not Surrounding

-Finally, we connect the vertices $\{q(a) \mid a \in V(H[s])\}$ by a cycle~$C$ of length $|V(H[s])|$.
+Finally, we connect the vertices $\{q(a) \mid a \in V(H[s])\}$ by a cycle~$C$ of length $\abs{V(H[s])}$.
 This completes the construction of~$H[s,\ell,m]$.
 See \cref{fig:Hslm-construction} for an illustration.
 Note that $H[s,\ell,m]$ has maximum degree~$3$ and degeneracy~$2$.

-Establishing more notation for $H[s,\ell,m]$, for each vertex~$a$ in~$H[s]$ let us define
+Establishing more notation for $H[s,\ell,m]$, for each vertex~$a$ in~$H[s]$, let us define

-See again \cref{fig:Hslm-construction} for an illustration.
+see again \cref{fig:Hslm-construction} for an illustration.
 Let~$H_{-}$ denote the graph $H[s,\ell,m] - E(C)$ obtained from~$H[s,\ell,m]$ by removing all edges of the cycle~$C$.

-\begin{lemma} For every $s \geq 1$, $m \geq 1$, and $\ell > |V(H[s])|+m+s$, it holds that $c(H[s,\ell,m]) \leq 2$. \end{lemma}
+\begin{lemma} For every $s,m \geq 1$ and $\ell > \abs{V(H[s])} + m + s$, it holds that $c(H[s,\ell,m]) \leq 2$. \end{lemma}

 Before starting with the formal proof, let us already give a vague idea of the winning strategy for two cops.
-Two cops could easily capture the robber on cycle~$C$ (including the attached paths~$Q(a)$ for~$a \in V(H[s])$).
-Thus they force him to \enquote{flee} to~$H_1$ at some point.
-In a second phase they can even force him to~$H_2$.
-Loosely speaking, cop~$c_1$ stays on~$C$ to prevent the robber from getting back on $C$, while cop~$c_2$ always goes towards the robber in $H[s,\ell,m]-E(C)$.
-Whenever the robber traverses one of the long paths~$P_1(ab)$ for some~$ab \in E(H[s])$, say from~$T_1(a)$ towards~$T_1(b)$, then~$c_1$ can go in $|V(C)| + m + s < \ell$ steps along~$C$ to~$q(b)$ and along~$Q(b)$ and~$T_1(b)$ to arrive at the other end of~$P_1(ab)$ before the robber.
-However, to escape cop~$c_2$ the robber must traverse a path~$P_1(ab)$ eventually, with the only way to escape being to turn into~$H_2$ at the middle edge~$e(ab)$.
-This forces at some point the situation that the robber occupies some vertex~$v$ of~$H_2$ and one of the cops, say~$c_1$, occupies the corresponding copy of~$v$ in~$H_1$.
-Now in a third phase the robber moves in~$H_2$ and~$c_1$ always copies these moves in~$H_1$.
+Two cops could easily capture the robber on the cycle~$C$ (including the attached paths~$Q(a)$ for~$a \in V(H[s])$).
+Thus, they force him to \enquote{flee} to~$H_1$ at some point.
+In a second phase, they can even force him to flee to~$H_2$.
+Loosely speaking, cop~$c_1$ stays on~$C$ to prevent the robber from getting back on $C$, while cop~$c_2$ always moves towards the robber in~$H[s,\ell,m]-E(C)$.
+Whenever the robber traverses one of the long paths~$P_1(ab)$ for some~$ab \in E(H[s])$, say from~$T_1(a)$ towards~$T_1(b)$, then~$c_1$ can go in $\abs{V(C)} + m + s < \ell$ steps along~$C$ to~$q(b)$ and along~$Q(b)$ and through~$T_1(b)$ to arrive at the other end of~$P_1(ab)$ before the robber.
+However, to escape~$c_2$, the robber must traverse a path~$P_1(ab)$ eventually, with his only way to escape being to turn into~$H_2$ at the middle edge~$e(ab)$.
+At some point, we enforce the situation that the robber occupies some vertex~$v$ of~$H_2$ and one of the cops, say~$c_1$, occupies the corresponding copy of~$v$ in~$H_1$.
+Now, in a third phase, the robber moves in~$H_2$ while~$c_1$ always copies his moves in~$H_1$.
 This prohibits the robber to ever walk along a middle edge~$e(ab)$ for some~$ab \in E(H[s])$.
-But without these edges~$H_2$ is a forest and thus cop~$c_2$ can capture the robber in the tree component in which the robber is located.
+But without these edges,~$H_2$ is a forest, and thus cop~$c_2$ can capture the robber in the tree component in which the robber is located.